New Zealand families throw out about $560 worth of food each year – that's three shopping trolleys full.

 The good news is that it’s easy to make small but effective changes to reduce the amount of food that you waste.
 The national Love Food Hate Waste NZ campaign aims to help you make those changes by providing tips, recipes and lots of info around getting the most out of your food.

 Kāpiti Coast District Council, together with 59 other councils around the country, is proud to support the Love Food Hate Waste NZ campaign.
 We’re partnering with local organisations, community groups and food waste champions to deliver food waste workshops.
-We’re also getting out and about across the Wellington Region with our Love Food Hate Waste stand at market days and events throughout 2016 and 2017.
+We’re also getting out and about across the Wellington Region with our Love Food Hate Waste stand at market days and events.
 If you see us, please come and say 'Hi'.
 We’ll have information for you to take away, giveaways, competitions with great prizes, and you’ll be able to have a spin on our awesome 'bicycle blender', courtesy of the guys at Bicycle Junction.

 Other organisations in Kāpiti working to reduce food waste are: